 If you come up with a fresh product or machinery in South Dakota, it’s essential to acquire a patent.
 Obtaining a patent gives the holder exclusive rights, which means that others are prohibited from manufacturing, selling, or importing the patented item for a specified period.

-The process of applying for a patent can be intricate and may take up to five years to complete.
+Applying for a patent can be intricate and may take up to five years to complete.
 Therefore, it’s advisable to commence the application early if you have an innovative invention that requires protection.
-The United States Patent and Trademark Office (USPTO) is responsible for receiving and reviewing patent applications.
+The United States Patent and Trademark Office (USPTO) receives and reviews patent applications.

-By safeguarding your intellectual property in South Dakota, you can protect your brand, products, and creations.
+You can protect your brand, products, and creations by safeguarding your Intellectual Property in South Dakota.
 This ensures that your business maintains its competitive advantage and continues to thrive in today’s market.

 Step 7: Set Up Your Payment Infrastructure in South Dakota